Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa

 Description

-Resolution of doubts and questions raised by students about contents and activities.
+Resolution of students' doubts and questions about the content and activities.

 Hours